 This goes back to the technology stereotype.
 It doesn’t matter if you enjoy or understand the hype of social media.
 Employers are actively using it to learn about applicants.
 If you can’t be found, or worse, if they think they’ve found you but found someone else, it’s very likely you’ll be passed over for someone more visible.
 LinkedIn is the major website for workers these days, so having a presence there is essential.
 Being visible and your potential employer being able to find you is very important.

 Don’t let age be a factor keeping you from getting the job.
-And don’t let your resume reveal your age to your potential employer.
-Get updated and show that you and your resume are current and ready enter the workforce.
+And be sure you don’t include your age on your CV or have other clues that reveal your age to your potential employer.
+Get updated and show that you and your resume are current and ready to enter the workforce.

 Posted in: Job Seeking Resources